 Who is a human rights defender?

-When people hear the term ‘human rights defenders’, they often think about social justice activists, community leaders, community lawyers, unionists, public-interest journalists, or staff members at human rights organisations – and they are right, as all of these roles and professions can be human rights defenders, but so can anyone.
+When people hear the term ‘human rights defenders’, they often think about social justice activists, community leaders, community lawyers, unionists, public-interest journalists, or staff members at human rights organisations.
+And they are right, as all of these roles and professions can be human rights defenders, but so can anyone, including you!

 History has shown that together we have the power to overcome tyranny, lift each other up out of poverty, defeat exploitation and hold ourselves collectively to higher standards.
 It requires participation.